Abstract

 Core Contributors

 DAO Core Contributors have emerged organically over the past few years, evolving from highly engaged groups like the dGC and dLeaders.
-This role, never formally introduced, will be officially recognized with the passing of this proposal.
+This community role, never formally introduced, will be officially recognized with the passing of this proposal.

 Core Contributors will receive the following benefits: